andrwyoung/jonadrew-v4/_photo_posts/board games.md

 ## Emergence (Work in Progress)

-Illustrations and Graphic Design done by me.
+Concept/Mockup illustrations for a deception game based on androids

-Game Design and Graphic Design done by Roger Yu
+Illustrations and Graphic Design by me.
+Game Design and Graphic Design by Roger Yu

 <div class="gallery" data-columns="2">
 		{% assign title = page.title %}